uchidalab/tight-junction-analysis/README.md

 ## Instructions
 Instruction procedures are described below.
+1. Change the variable that specifies the name of the data in the code to the name of your data
-1. Running filtering process in main.py
+1. Run filtering process in main.py
-1. Running line detection process in line_detection_imageJ.py using ImageJ
+1. Run line detection process in line_detection_imageJ.py using ImageJ
-1. Running boundary extraction and evaluation process in main.py
+1. Run boundary extraction and evaluation process in main.py